Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

 In order to quantify how well these deep negative fluctuations of the renormalized Polyakov loop $\text{Re.} P(\textbf{x})$ about its mean are correlated with the Dirac eigenstates at each temperature, we calculate the quantity $C_n = \sum_{\textbf{x}} |\Psi_{n}(\textbf{x})|^2 \big[\text{Re.}P(\textbf{x}) - \langle \text{Re.} P(\textbf{x})\rangle \big]$.
-Here $\Psi_n(\textbf{x})$ is the $n^{th}$ eigenstate of the overlap Dirac operator and its norm at each spatial site $\mathbf{x}$ on the lattice is obtained by integrating out the four-dimensional eigendensity along the temporal direction $\tau$ denoted as $|\Psi_n(\textbf{x})|^2 = \sum_{\tau=0}^{N_\tau -1} |\psi_n(\textbf{x},\tau)|^2$.
-We calculate the net correlation $C(\lambda/T)$ by performing a binning of the $C_n$ for each eigenstate in small bins in $\lambda/T$ and performing an average over the gauge configurations for different temperatures, results of which are compiled in Fig.~\ref{fig:corrilation}.
-From the figure, it is evident that at higher temperatures $T>250$ MeV the eigenvalues in the \emph{intermediate} region of the Dirac spectrum are more correlated with the wells of fluctuating renormalized Polyakov loops as compared to temperatures $T\leq 195$ MeV.
-This demonstrates that indeed the fluctuations in $\text{Re.}P(\textbf{x})$ acts as a random disordered confining potential for these low eigenmodes, however we need to verify this on a larger volume.
-At $T\leq 195$ MeV, the correlation between the intermediate Dirac eigenstates with the Polyakov loop fluctuations is weaker compared to temperatures $T>250$ MeV.
-This is due to the fact that these well-like fluctuations at different lattice sites are no longer rare events; on the contrary they are strongly correlated as observed in Fig.~\ref{fig:polyakov_prob}.
-As a result, the \emph{intermediate} eigenstates are largely delocalized over several such locations.
-This was also evident from the fractal-like behavior of these \emph{intermediate} eigenstates at $T<T_{U(1)}$ in previous works~\cite{Pandey:2024goi,Alexandru:2024tel}.
-The values of $C(\lambda/T)$ approaches towards zero for the bulk eigenstates, as expected, since these are delocalized chaotic states that do not feel these tiny fluctuations.
+Here the norm $|\Psi_n(\textbf{x})|^2 = \sum_{\tau=0}^{N_\tau -1} |\psi_n(\textbf{x},\tau)|^2$ at each spatial site $\mathbf{x}$ on the lattice is obtained by summing over the density of the $n^{th}$ eigenstate of the overlap Dirac operator in four dimensions along the temporal direction $\tau$.
+We calculate the net correlation $C(\lambda/T)$ by performing a binning of the $C_n$, calculated for each eigenstate labeled by $n$, in small bins in $\lambda/T$ and performing an average over the gauge configurations for different temperatures, the results of which are compiled in Fig.~\ref{fig:corrilation}.
+It is evident from the figure that eigenvalues in the \emph{intermediate} region of the Dirac spectrum are more strongly correlated with the wells arising due to fluctuating renormalized Polyakov loop values as compared to the bulk eigenmodes.
+Moreover at $T\leq 195$ MeV, the correlation between \emph{intermediate} Dirac eigenstates with the local Polyakov loop fluctuations is weaker compared to temperatures $T>250$ MeV.
+This is due to the fact that these well-like fluctuations at different lattice sites are no longer rare uncorrelated events at $T\leq 195$ MeV, as evident from Fig.~\ref{fig:vis}.
+As a result, \emph{intermediate} eigenstates are delocalized over several such locations.
+This is also evident from the spectral properties~\cite{Alexandru:2024tel} and fractal-like feature~\cite{Pandey:2024goi} of these \emph{intermediate} eigenstates at $T<T_{U(1)}$ observed in previous works.
+In conclusion, the localization of the \emph{intermediate} Dirac eigenstates in wells created due to fluctuations of $\text{Re.}P(\textbf{x}) $ is only apparent when $T>T_{U(1)}$.